The Last Spritz

 Azzaro The Most Wanted

 This is a genuinely excellent fall fragrance that happens to cost less than a dinner out.
-The projection is solid, longevity is 7–8 hours, and the dry-down is exceptional — the toffee-vetiver combination becomes something almost uniquely your own after an hour on skin.
+The projection is solid, longevity is 7–8 hours, and the dry-down is exceptional — the toffee-amberwood combination becomes something almost uniquely your own after an hour on skin.

 If you're building a fall rotation and don't want to spend $150+ on every bottle, this is the one.
 Wear it during the day when something heavier would be overkill.
 It also works as a benchmark for what a great budget pick looks like.
+See the full breakdown.

 JPG Le Male Le Parfum